- City of Bellaire

 Limbs and brush cut personally by the owner shall be stacked for collection with no overhead obstructions such as, but not limited to, trees, streetlights and power lines.
 Vertical clearance shall be 30 feet from the ground.

 Brush, limbs and tree sections not collected due to non-compliance with this ordinance shall be removed by the owner within 24 hours of notification at the owner's expense.

 The Public Works Department cannot pick up hazardous waste material.
 Hazardous waste disposal is a nationwide problem due to the high cost of disposal that is driven by government regulations pertaining to its disposal.
 Information regarding hazardous waste disposal is best when obtained from your local Environmental Protection Agency.
 One way to minimize the hazardous waste disposal problem is to be a smart shopper.
 You can minimize the problem through the products you purchase.

 Bellaire residents can dispose of some household hazardous waste items at the Harris County Hazardous Waste (HHW) Collection Facility.
-To learn more about they will accept, go to http://www.eng.hctx.net/watershed/hhw_home.html.
+To learn more about they will accept, go to Hazardous Waste.

-"White goods" or heavy trash can usually be accommodated for disposal on your regular pick days.
-For more information, please contact us at or 713-662-8170.
-Non-disposable items listed above cannot be collecteded.
+Heavy trash can usually be accommodated for disposal on your regular pick days.
+For more information, please contact us at Bellaire Public Works or 713-662-8170.
+Non-disposable items listed above cannot be collected.